zacharyfmarion/react-native-heap-profiler/README.md

 ## Why

-Sometimes it is useful to be able to imperatively take a heap profile from javascript.
-This is especially useful when you want to take a heap profile at a specific point in time, for example when a user performs a specific action.
-I have also found that streaming the profile using chrome devtools is much less reliable and leads to a lot of app crashes and hangs (which may be improved in the future).
-Hermes also exposes some other helpful information (e.g. heap data) that is not available in the chrome devtools.
+* Sometimes it is useful to be able to imperatively take a heap profile from javascript, for example when a user performs a specific action.
+* Streaming the profile using chrome devtools is much less reliable and leads to a lot of app crashes and hangs (which may be improved in the future).
+* Hermes also exposes some other helpful information (e.g. heap data) that is not available in the chrome devtools.

 ## Installation